 Many of the health risks associated with office work are due to long periods of sitting.
 If you can, get up and take a walk around the office at least once an hour.
 Going outside is even better, as the air inside offices is often much dirtier than the air outside.
 Filters age and collect dust and germs, which are then distributed into the air.
 Exposure to natural light is also a proven mood-booster!

 Staring at computer screens is bad for our eyes and monotonous work is bad for our minds.
 Take a ten-minute break once every hour to use a pen and paper, read a page of a book, or work on some kind of brainteaser.
 The key to productivity is pacing, not endurance.

 Indulge a little

 As often as you can, treat yourself to something special!
-This might mean finally taking those vacation days you’re saving up, making weekend reservations at your favorite restaurant across town, or bringing a yummy desert into work on Friday.
+This might mean finally taking those vacation days you're saving up, making weekend reservations at your favorite restaurant across town, or bringing a yummy desert into work on Friday.
 Research shows that breaks in the monotony help to renew motivation and keep a clear mind.
 Ultimately, nothing can completely prevent the problems associated with office work.
 But, with the right exercise and diet routine, office workers should be able to face the daily grind with renewed vigor.
 How do you stay healthy at work?
-Tell us in the comments below!
+Let us know what your favorite healthy habits are!